malharsb/uno/README.md

 # uno
 This is a C++ implementation of the popular card game Uno.

-Spring 2020 - 24783 - Alpha Version submission
+Spring 2020 - 24783 - Beta Version Submission
 Team MooPointers